-Although non-denominational, CAEA has at its heart a Christian ethos, echoed by the proximity of our beautiful church 'St Marys', and the historical significance of the Main House, which for hundreds of years provided a home for the minister at the church.
+Although non-denominational, CAEA has at its heart a Christian ethos, echoed by the proximity of a beautiful 12th century church, 'St Marys', and the historical significance of the Main House, which for hundreds of years provided a home for the minister at the church.
 However, CAEA also promotes international understanding within our culturally diverse school population by emphasizing shared community and collective responsibility as well as individual responsibility-and by having our children actively involved in school and community activities.
-The school is committed to the belief that excellence in education can only be fully achieved when partnerships between school, parents, students and the community work as a cohesive whole.
+The school is committed to the belief that excellence in education can only be fully achieved when partnerships between school, parents, students, and community work as a cohesive whole.
 We receive positive comments about students' respectful actions in the community and involvement in community activities.

-Central to CAEA's ethos is the belief that the education provided is not only about the gaining of knowledge and the acquiring of essential skills, important though they are, but that it is also about the personal development of each boy and girl, in its fullest sense.
-This includes enabling pupils to develop their self- esteem, self- discipline, respect for others and responsibility to the environment through their involvement in a variety of programs and other initiatives.
+Central to CAEA's ethos is the belief that the education provided is not only about the gaining of knowledge and the acquiring of essential skills, important though they are, but that it is also about the personal development of each student, in its fullest sense.
+This includes enabling students to develop their self- esteem, self- discipline, respect for others and responsibility to the environment through their involvement in a variety of programs and other initiatives.

-Role of School / Class Assemblies
+Role of School Assemblies

-Assemblies generate a feeling of "belonging" and togetherness as a school family, where pupils' achievements are recognised and valued, and the spiritual dimension emphasised as an important part of school life.
+Assemblies generate a feeling of "belonging" and togetherness as a school family, where students' achievements are recognised and valued, and the spiritual dimension emphasised as an important part of school life.
 Important messages about concern for others or the environment can be conveyed.
-Pupils and young people are involved in singing, reading aloud, drama and playing music; they also watch and listen with concentration and, indeed, respect.